-- Complete a minimum of 20 hours of observation, volunteer service or work experience in physical therapy departments.
+- Complete a minimum of 20 hours of observation, volunteer service or work experience in physical therapy departments (observation hours in excess of 200 will not be considered).
 Students are required to seek exposure to physical therapy by working, volunteering or observing in several physical therapy settings.
 This can be done in hospitals, nursing homes and outpatient physical therapy sessions.
 To gain exposure or experience, students should contact the chief of the physical therapy department at a medical facility near them.
 They should tell the physical therapist that they are a pre-PTA student completing a requirement for Seminole State's PTA Program.
 Students should then courteously request the opportunity to work, observe or volunteer in the department.

 Please note: Hospitals and clinics may require students to meet certain stipulations before allowing them to work or observe in their facilities.

 Please also note: Orlando Health facilities are unable to accommodate new requests for clinical observation hours.
 The following facilities will not accept student volunteers: Orlando Regional Medical Center, the M.D.
 Anderson Cancer Center of Orlando, Arnold Palmer Hospital including Pediatric Sports Medicine, Winnie Palmer Hospital, ORMC’s Lucerne Pavilion, Dr. P. Phillips Hospital, South Seminole Hospital, and Orlando Health Physician Group Practices.

 A Physical Therapy Experience Form must be completed and signed by the supervising physical therapist or physical therapist assistant from each facility.
 An experience form signed by a non-PT or non-PTA does not meet this criterion.